broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

     * Files must pass validation by ValidateSamFile
     * Reads are provided in query-sorted order
     * All reads must have an RG tag
-- GVCF output names must end in ".g.vcf.gz"
+- Reblocked GVCF output names must end in ".rb.g.vcf.gz"
 - Reference genome must be Hg38 with ALT contigs
 - Unique exome calling, target, and bait [.interval_list](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852) obtained from the sequencing provider.
 Generally the calling, target, and bait files will not be the same.